cs106l/cs106l-assignments/assign4/README.md

     auto view = source | std::ranges::views::filter(/* A lambda function predicate */);
     ```

-    The second version is an arguably cleaner syntax, because it allows us to chain more than one step together in the pipeline using `operator|` without creating separate variables.
+    The second version is an arguably cleaner syntax, because it allows us to chain more than one step together in the pipeline using `operator|` without creating separate variables for each step.
 Notice that `std::ranges::views::filter` is a bit tedious to spell out, so people will often shorten this by creating a *namespace alias* like so:

     ```cpp
     namespace rv = std::ranges::views;